manahiyo831/RadioFieldAR/README.md

 This software has lots of room of improvements.

-But first, I hope to have this AR experience for many people.
+But I hope to have this AR experience for many people first.

-I released this app as alpha version.
+I released this app as the alpha version.

-Also RF performance is depend on the RTL-SDR.
+Of cource the RF performance is depend on the RTL-SDR.

 This is free software, please use it at your own risk.